-Clinical Psychologist's offer assessment and therapy (sometimes referred to as counselling) to people with the aim of reducing psychological distress and enhancing well-being.
+Clinical Psychologist's offer assessment and therapy (sometimes referred to as counselling) with the aim of reducing psychological distress and enhancing well-being.
 Therapy is based on a collaborative formulation (understanding of why a person’s difficulties have developed and what’s keeping them going).
-Within my work I draw on a wide variety of therapeutic models depending on what suits the person and the difficulties they are experiencing.
+Within my work I draw upon a wide variety of therapeutic models depending on what suits the person and the difficulties they are experiencing.

 All interventions are individually tailored and person-centred.
-I have experience of working with people from different cultures and backgrounds and I work in a non-judgemental and compassionate way.
+I have experience of working with people from different cultures and backgrounds and my work is non-judgemental and compassionate.
 My work is evidence-based, meaning I draw on the latest research and guidance.
-Where possible I will use outcome measures with you so that we can track the progress of our work.
+I may use outcome measures with you so that we can track the progress of our work.
 I carry out regular reviews of how we are getting on.